 - I can’t get myself excited about cars.
 I once tried to be like other cool guys and watched Top Gear.
 After 10 minutes, I fell asleep.

 - I love books.
 My idea of fun is sitting quietly in a beautiful park with a good book and a mug of hot chocolate.

 - Oh yeah, chocolates.
 To me, chocolates are pieces of heaven on earth.

 - During my undergraduate study, I did better in courses I didn’t enjoy (I even got the best student award in my least favourite subject) but did worse in the ones that I liked.
-I learn to accept that the things we are better at and the things that make us happy are not as inextricable as I thought.

 - People who inspire my writings and thoughts are many.
 I’ll name a few, so if you love any of them, you know that you are my soul brother or sister:

 Dr Umar Faruq Abd-Allah, Eckhart Tolle, Shaykh Hamza Yusuf, Prof Seyyed Hossein Nasr, Prof Tariq Ramadan, Dr Wayne Dyer, Nouman Ali Khan, Yasmin Mogahed, Dr Llewellyn Vaughan-Lee, Dr Abdal Hakim Winter.

 - I once had a strange experience looking at Vincent van Gogh’s Sunflowers at The National Gallery.
 I am not an art fan, and I embarrassingly knew very little about the artist.
 It was the first time in my life where I felt entirely absorbed by a painting: everything else in the gallery fades away; it felt like a pleasant conversation about the beauty of the common things – the beauty of simplicity.

 About the Author and You

 I later learned that van Gogh painted the Sunflowers for Gauguin, a friend he really admired.
 Perhaps that sincerity is what we deeply respond to.